 The Honeywell HCM-350 Germ-Free is a smarter, sleek evaporative humidifier that puts others in its class to shame.
-It features a built-in ultraviolet (UV) germ killer and anti-bacterial filter to prevent the spread of germs.
+It features a built-in ultraviolet (UV) germ killer and an anti-bacterial filter to prevent the spread of germs.

-Now that’s an awesome feature that’s rare among in its category.
+Now that’s an awesome feature that’s rare in its category.
 I’ve tested and reviewed several of Honeywell’s air quality products and I can tell you from personal experience that they’re definitely high-quality all the way.

 If you’re especially prone to sickness or health problems during your pregnancy this is one you should seriously consider.

 The HCM-350 uses a wick-type water evaporation process that gets a boost from an electric fan with 3 selectable speeds.
 In fact, on the high setting you’ll get performance similar to many cool mist models!